suyashstr/Web-scraping-for-src_code/README.md

 Veterinary Website web-scraping 101

-find a good veterinary website for the project copy the https:// link and use in requests.get
+Find a good veterinary clinic website for the project copy the https://

+link and use in requests.get

     %pip install requests